Debangliu123/Speech-Conv-Mamba/README.md

 ```

 ###  Stage3: find  the model under the librimix dataset
-You need to first go into the folder containing the asteroid project
+You need to first go into the folder containing the asteroid project, then:
-then
 ```bash
 cd asteroid-master/egs/librimix
 ```